tzeikob/dense-subgraph-miner/README.md

 This library can be used in any project focusing on data mining and knowledge discovery on graphs and especially on discovery of possible dense parts of a given big data graph using triangulation.
 It provides a set of various features given a big data graph like,

-* converting directed graph to undirected,
+* converting directed graphs to undirected,
 * enumerating triangles,
 * enumerating dense subgraphs